 A few minutes before your daily allotment is about to run out, iOS will send a reminder notification.
 Once the limit is hit, a white screen comes up and presents options to extend the limit by 15 minutes or just ignore it altogether.

-If you are new to massage therapy, it may surprise you to feel the range on emotions and sensations that can come up during your session.
-Tight, congested muscles hold on to pent-up negative energy which creates physical and emotional blockages.
+If you are new to massage therapy, it may surprise you to feel the range of emotions and sensations that can come up during your session.
+Tight, congested muscles can hold on to pent-up negative energy, creating physical and emotional blockages.
 Deep tissue work can bring up the release of emotions that have been stored in the body for many years.
 Crying or even laughter can be a sign of emotional energy flowing.
-After a massage, many of our clients tell us they feel as if a weight has been lifted off them, that they feel lighter.
+After a massage, many of our clients tell us they feel as if a weight has been lifted off of them.
 A release of muscular and emotional tension can occur with a great massage.

 Book your next massage with us here: